aleph-im/pyaleph/docs/protocol/messages/index.rst

         hide circle
     @enduml

-Actual content sent by regular users can currently be of two types:
+Actual content sent by regular users can currently be of three types:

 - AGGREGATE: a key-value storage specific to an address
-- POST: unique data posts (unique data points, events
+- POST: unique data posts (unique data points, events)
+- STORE: file storage

 .. uml::